hellgate75/vmkube/README.md

 ## Goals

 Define a virtual machine remote/local manager based on docker-machine drivers.
-It define a smart and simple command-line/web interface to manage environment.
-It expose output and deployment plans for infrastructures and applications.
-Domain, Network and Host management level and hierarchy are main elements in the VMKube philosophy.
-WMKube provides a development and deployment environments, with an initial project you can manager the network and a staging phase when you close the project to build and run the infrastructure.
+It defines a smart and simple command-line/web interface to manage environment.
+It exposes project and deployment plans for infrastructures and applications.
+Domain, Network and Host management level and hierarchy are main concepts in the VMKube philosophy.
+WMKube provides a development and deployment environments: You have to define an initial project, you can manager the networks, domains, hosts and a staging phase.
+When you close the project, you are ready to delete or build and run the infrastructure.

 ## What is provided?